A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Estimation Procedures

-However, in practice we plug-in the empirical estimate of $M_2$ and $M_3$ in \eqref{moment} and the estimate of whitened tensor $\tilde{M}_3$ may not have an exact orthogonal decomposition.
-So we should consider the case where we only have an approximation $\hat{T}$ of $T$ and need a more robust algorithm to use an orthogonal decomposition to approximate $\hat{T}$.
-Following \cite{anandkumar2014tensor}, we present the following Algorithm 1.
-Multiple starting points are used in Algorithm 1 to ensure approximate convergence at first stage.
-Intuitively, by restarting from different points we can start from a point from which the initial $n$ iteration from it dominates the error $\hat{T}-T$.
-Perturbation analysis (Theorem 5.1 in \cite{anandkumar2014tensor}) shows that we can find such a point with high probability with $K = \mathrm{poly}(L)$ trials.
-In our simulation settings we find tensor estimator is good enough as initializations for EM algorithm with $K=10$ trials on starting points.
+However, in practice we plug-in the empirical estimate of $\MM_2$ and $\MM_3$ in \eqref{moment} and the estimate of whitened tensor $\tilde{\MM}_3$ may not have an exact orthogonal decomposition.
+So we should consider the case where we only have an approximation $\hat{\BT}$ of $\BT$ and need a more robust algorithm to use an orthogonal decomposition to approximate $\hat{\BT}$.
+Following \cite{anandkumar2014tensor}, we present Algorithm \ref{robust-tp} as a more robust method.
+Multiple starting points are used in Algorithm \ref{robust-tp} to ensure approximate convergence at first stage.
+Intuitively, by restarting from different points we can start from a point from which the initial $n$ iterations from it dominates the error $\hat{\BT}-\BT$. {To be concrete, define operator norm for a tensor $\BT$ as follows

+Perturbation analysis (Theorem 5.1 in \cite{anandkumar2014tensor}) shows that under some conditions if $\|\hat{\BT} - \BT\|_{\text{op}}$ is small (in our setting, this requires the cross moments are estimated accurately), then the estimated eigenvalue/eigenvector pairs returned by Algorithm \ref{robust-tp} are close to the true eigenvalue/eigenvector pairs.
+Note that in contrast to Davis-Kahan's theorem (which holds for all symmetric matrix), Theorem 5.1 in \cite{anandkumar2014tensor} is an algorithm-dependent perturbation analysis and only applies to Algorithm \ref{robust-tp} since in general $\hat{\BT}$ may not even have an orthogonal decomposition.
+Furthermore, Theorem 5.1 in \cite{anandkumar2014tensor} shows we can obtain good estimates of eigenvalue/eigenvector pairs with high probability with $K = \mathrm{poly}(L)$ trials.
+When $L$ is large the required number of initial trials $K$ is close to linear in $L$.
+Hence, the robust tensor power method (Algorithm \ref{robust-tp}) can recover the eigenvalue/eigenvector pairs of $\BT$ efficiently from an estimator $\hat{\BT}$. }

-In conclusion, the procedures to learn $(\omega_i,\mu_i)$ from $M_2$ and $M_3$ in \eqref{moments} are : (1) Use the information of $M_2$ to whiten $M_3$ and get $\tilde{M}_3$; (2) Apply tensor power method to $\tilde{M}_3$ and learn the orthogonal decomposition of it; (3) Obtain the original parameters with an inverse transformation of whitening.
-In application we can plug-in the estimates of $M_2$ and $M_3$ and learn the parameters from samples.
+In conclusion, the procedures to learn $(\omega_i,\mmu_i)$ from $\MM_2$ and $\MM_3$ in \eqref{moments} are: (1) Use the information of $\MM_2$ to whiten $\MM_3$ and get $\tilde{\MM}_3$; (2) Apply tensor power method to $\tilde{\MM}_3$ and learn the orthogonal decomposition of it; (3) Obtain the original parameters with an inverse transformation of whitening. {We then elaborate on how to use the tensor method to estimate paprameters in LCM.}